Happily Slipping Into Our Straightjackets

 A few days ago I watched a disturbing video of a star student athlete collapsing at the finish line of a running race.

 How she described it: I felt like I just wasn't being able to get a full breath.
 Multiple times of that happening, not being able to get enough air -- I just felt super-dizzy, and then eventually passed out.
 In the past, this has never happened.
 Then this race that I was wearing a mask, it did happen, which I don't think is a coincidence.

 When I posted this story on social media and suggested doing this to our children amounted to child abuse I was accused of being “irresponsible and stupid.”

 About three times a week I run from where I live to Whole Foods, get myself an iced chai and walk back.
 It’s a long way and takes me about three hours.
-Having trained for more years than I care to mention in marital arts, Eskrima, boxing and kickboxing, exercise is an important part of my life.
+Having trained for more years than I care to mention in martial arts, Eskrima, boxing and kickboxing, exercise is an important part of my life.
 I have a firm belief in the healing attributes of exercise.
 I do not wear a mask.
 I cannot imagine covering my mouth and nose and impeding my ability to breathe.